davidgma/google-sheets-demo/README.md

 You can now check that it works:
 `ng serve --open`
-It should open up a new browser tab with the default web app.
+It should open up a new browser tab with the default Angular web app.

 Optionally you can update to the latest versions of all the software and dependencies and then check it still works: